timsliu/pycli/docs/building-models.md

 3. Output config files

 ### Initialization and preferences
-The start of a PyCli model requires a call to `pycli.new_model`
+The start of a PyCli model requires a call to `pycli.new_model()`

 ```
 earth, prefs = pycli.new_model("earth")
 ```

 Allowed arguments to `new_model`:
-* Empty - creates a default 100x100 randomly made planet
+* Empty - creates a default 100x100 randomly generated surface
-* "small" - randomly generated 16x4 planet
+* "small" - randomly generated 16x4 surface
-* "large" - randomly generated 1000x1000 planet
+* "large" - randomly generated 1000x1000 surface
 * "earth" - 90x180 planet shaped like Earth with no ice
 * "earth_big" - 900x1800 planet shaped like Earth
 * "custom" - custom model; requires num_lat_gridlines and num_lon_gridlines to
              be specified

 This method returns two objects.
-The first return is a planet object.
+The first return is a `planet object`.
 Method calls to the planet object will be used to specify the atmosphere.
-The prefs object holds the model and visualization preferences.
+The `prefs` object holds the model and visualization preferences.

 Preferences can be modified by passing a dictionary to the `prefs.set_pref()`
 method: